PhilipDW183/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Setting up Trello

+Before you can run the application you need to set up a Trello account and a board.
+This board should have two columns that are named: `To Do` and `Done`.
+Once this has been done you need to extract:

+- The `board_id` of the board you are using
+- Your trello api key
+- Your trello Token

+These values can then be placed in the `.env` file as created above.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: